fenago/apache-cassandra/lab_2.md

 reason why the introduction of CQL is deliberately postponed was expressed.

-This chapter is only the first part on Cassandra data modeling.
-In the next chapter, we will continue the second part of the tour, Cassandra Query Language.
+This lab is only the first part on Cassandra data modeling.
+In the next lab, we will continue the second part of the tour, Cassandra Query Language.